rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-monitors.rst

 Delete monitor by ID
 --------------------

-When you delete a monitor, it will be removed from the load balancer configuration.
-If the monitor has been applied to a load balancer component, it will also be removed from that component.
+When you delete a monitor, the operation removes it from the load balancer configuration.
+If you applied the monitor to a load balancer component, the operation also removes it from that component.

 **Delete monitor rule cURL request**